 You should ensure that you understand the assignment.
 This could mean a university course essay.
 Woe to you if you go ahead to write a 5000-word paper that is unrelated to the assignment that you were given.
 All because you did not pay attention well enough to what was required.

-To make sure that you are on the same page as your instructor, you should carefully read teh instructions of teh asisgnment.
-If you have any questions, you should go back and ask questions of the TA or the intructor to clarify any misunderstandings.
+To make sure that you are on the same page as your instructor, you should carefully read the instructions of the asisgnment.
+If you have any questions, you should go back and ask questions of the TA or the instructor to clarify any misunderstandings.

-Even after you start writing or finished your outline, you should continually look back at the assignment intructions to ensure that you are on the right path.
+Even after you start writing or finish your outline, you should continually look back at the assignment instructions to ensure that you are on the right path.
+If possible to do so, you should choose the assignment that you have prior knowledge of.
+This would make it easier to do research.

-You should find at least one or two model papers.
-These are papers that properly cover the topic and that can be used as a template or that can give you ideas on how to go about formulating your own topic.
+You should find at least one or two model papers, book, or sources to start your preliminary reading.
+These are sources that properly cover the topic and that can be used as a template for your own essay.
+There are many options available to securing material for preliminary reading.

 3. Formulate your thesis statement